jalik/react-form/README.md

 - Auto disabling fields until form is initialized
 - Auto disabling fields when form is disabled, not modified, validating or submitting
 - Auto parsing of fields value when modified (smart typing or custom parser)
+- Auto replacing empty string by null on field change
 - Auto validation of fields when modified
 - Auto validation of fields on form submission
 - Form validation using a schema